How to See Old Faithful in the Winter

 Snowcoach Tours vs Snowcoach Transportation

-But there’s a third option that’s less talked about: snowcoach transportation.
-Snowcoach transportation in the park is designed primarily for guests staying overnight at the Old Faithful Snow Lodge.
-Snowcoach transportation runs daily between the Mammoth Hot Springs Hotel and the Old Faithful Snow Lodge, and is actually the only way you can reach the Snow Lodge in the winter.
+Snowcoach transportation is designed primarily for guests staying overnight at the Old Faithful Snow Lodge.
+Shuttles run daily between the Mammoth Hot Springs Hotel and the Old Faithful Snow Lodge, and are actually the only way to reach the Snow Lodge in the winter.

 Snowcoach Transportation to Old Faithful